Crisis and Support Resources

 How to Find a Therapist

 • We know finding a therapist who makes you feel comfortable and meets your needs can feel overwhelming.
-The Social Work Team created a guide in English and Spanish to make this process easier!
+The Mental Health Specialist Team created a guide in English and Spanish to make this process easier!

-As you search for a therapist, you realize you would like some additional support or ideas to overcome barriers, please reach out to the School Social Worker supporting your child's school.
+As you search for a therapist, you realize you would like some additional support or ideas to overcome barriers, please reach out to the Mental Health Specialist supporting your child's school.

 Youth Specific Supports